bloom-housing/bloom/impl_plan.md

   - duplicate application removal will happen in `resolve` API operation
         - [NB] when to update the application's status and what?
-        - [NB] I am assuming ApplicationFlaggedSet status will be updated in `resolve` Some additional requirements:
+        - [NB] I am assuming ApplicationFlaggedSet status will be updated in `resolve`
+        - [NB] no soft delete happens on resolved applications, instead introduce the new status for application (resolved/dupliacte)
+Some additional requirements:
   - permissions: only an admin or a leasingAgent can access resources in this endpoint